vippsas/vipps-ecom-api/v1-migration.md

 # Key differences

 ## Landing page
 Universal payment flows are essential for a good user experience.
-This is why the v2 API has a single, mandatory landing page for all payments.
+This is why the v2 API has a single, mandatory landing page for all non-mobile payments.
-The initiate payment response will contain a unique URL to the landing page for each order.
+The initiate payment response will contain a unique URL for each order.
+Either a standard `https://` URL or a deeplink URL, prefixed with `vipps://`.

 <img src="images/landing-page.png" width="300">

-*Note: If the landing page realizes it's on a mobile browser it will [switch to the Vipps app](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#desktop-browsers-and-mobile-browsers) if it is installed.*
+*Note: On mobile Universal Linking will be used fot `https` URLs and [the Vipps app](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#desktop-browsers-and-mobile-browsers) will open instead.*

 ## Phone number is optional
 The initiate payment call no longer requires a phone number.
 Instead, the user will be asked to fill in the phone number on the landing page.
 If phone number is included in the initiate payment body, then the landing page wil be "pre-filled" with that number.

-## Deeplink is automatically generated
+## `isApp: true/false`
-If  ```"isApp": false``` in the initiate payment body, then a https deeplink with a unique token for that specific order will be generated.
+If `isApp` is `false` in the initiate payment body, then a `https` URL with a unique token for that specific order will be generated.

-If  ```"isApp": true``` then an appswitch deeplink with a unique token for that specific order will be generated.
+If `isApp` is `true` then an appswitch deeplink with a unique token for that specific order will be generated.

 ### Initiate payment example
-See [here](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#initiate-payment-flows) for full overview of initiate payment
+See [here](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#initiate-payment-flows) for full overview of initiate payment.

 #### Request Body
 ```